GameWatch21/CG-Economy/README.md

 # CodordGround
 A Discord Bot for coding Ground
 Roughly, this bot is created to train myself to code a discord bot myself, actually not myself, i also learn code and learn guides on other website too, such as [DiscordJs Guide](https://discordjs.guide)
+Also, Join our [Discord Server](https://discord.gg/ASHGkue) so it's easy to meet me and ask something, actually im not your teacher so i will not teach you 😂
 ## Working Log
 Here are my **Working Log** that i need to work on and not hopefully work, but i must make it work The checked one, mean it's already working, for the others, i dont know when i will finish it, but i will finish it soon